 Monday Readings

-The National Writers Union will be hosting a reading and open mic on Monday, November 17, starting at 6:00 p.m. at 2955 E. Broadway in Tucson.
+The National Writers Union will be hosting a reading and open mic on Monday, January 19, starting at 6:00 p.m. at 2955 E. Broadway in Tucson.

 The open mic is for spoken word only, but is open to all forms of spoken word (fiction, essays, poetry, articles, polemics, etc.).
 So bring something to read!

 The event will be held at the UFCW Union Hall at 2955 E. Broadway.
 This is on the north side of Broadway, immediately west of the large and fancy Chase Bank, which is on the northwest corner of Broadway and Country Club Road.
-Parking and entry are from the rear.
+Parking and entry to the building are from the rear.

 There will not, unfortunately, be a Zoom option this month.